Ownfos/Tradungeon/README.md

 Try to get out of this dungeon before it transforms itself into a completely new terrain.

 ## Core Gameplay Mechanics
 #### Loot
 - Explore the randomly generated dungeon and find valuable treasures.

 #### Craft
-- Make your own item by combining raw materials.
+- Make advanced items by combining raw materials.
+- Crafted items are generally more expansive.
+- Crafted foods are much more effective at dealing with hunger.

 #### Trade
 - There are other people trapped inside the dungeon.